What Is a Good Entry Level Salary?

 Recent grads wanting to understand if they’re being offered current market rates for a particular job (or location) can turn to the internet to research details.
 Some sites that might offer resources for those job seekers include:

-Glassdoor is another well-known web resource that publishes employee-generated information on salary by specific company and position.
-It also hosts reviews by current and former employees, which may help a job applicant learn more about what it’s, actually, like to work there.
-(In some cases, Glassdoor lists interview specifics that could help future interviewees better understand what’s expected from them).
+• Glassdoor is another well-known web resource that publishes employee-generated information on salary by specific company and position.
+It also hosts reviews by current and former employees, which may help a job applicant learn more about what it’s actually like to work there.

 Negotiating a Higher Offer

 So, what can a job seeker do if their dream job doesn’t (initially) come with a dreamy paycheck?
-What are some tips for negotiating?
+Luckily, there are ways to negotiate a higher offer both initially and once you’ve proven yourself down the line.

 Negotiating a salary can be scary, especially for a recent grad who’s not used to the salary tango.
 Nevertheless, negotiating an offer up front can have a significant effect on one’s paycheck (and, by extension, one’s long-term earnings).